elysemontano/elyse-lecture-notes/js-inheritance.md

 ### Lecture
+- Inheritance is one of the pillars of object-oriented programming
+- Inheritance helps solve the problem of redundancy in creating code
 - Object oriented programming is a very common programming concept that is much more difficult to learn initially which is why we spend so much time teaching this.

 - Objects are a data structure that help us organize information and behavior.
 A class helps us to make multiple instances of objects with specific properties.
 Classes are like a template to built a bunch of different objects.